 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

-• Keep your medicine in its original packaging, complete with your name and other details.
+Packing Medication: Keep your medicine in its original packaging, complete with your name, dosage instructions, and other important details.
+This ensures you always have essential information at hand and helps avoid any potential mix-ups or misuse.

-• Order your medication well in advance and take enough to last the whole trip, with a spare supply in case you get stranded.
-Pack it in your hand luggage and ideally, split your supply between you and someone else you're travelling with, just in case your bag goes astray.
-However, do make sure you go through security with them – it will be your name, not theirs, on the packaging.
+Order More Than Enough: Order your medication well in advance and pack enough to last the entire trip, plus an extra supply in case of unexpected delays.
+Carry it in your hand luggage and, if possible, divide the supply between yourself and a travel companion, just in case your bag goes missing.
+However, ensure you personally go through security with your medication, as it will be labelled with your name, not theirs.

-• Having an underactive thyroid can also make your skin dry, leaving you prone to a dry throat.
-Make sure you keep well hydrated – this is particularly important if you're visiting a very hot country, or when your travelling in a plane (the air on planes is often very dry).
+Keep Hydrated and Moisturise: Having an underactive thyroid can also make your skin dry, leaving you prone to a dry throat.
+Make sure you keep well hydrated – this is particularly important if you're visiting a very hot country, or when you're travelling in a plane (the air on planes is often very dry).
+Remember to moisturise your skin to keep it from drying out.

-• Even if you're travelling to Europe and have a valid EHIC or GHIC, it's essential to take out the correct travel insurance.
+Travel Insurance: Even if you're travelling to Europe and have a valid EHIC or GHIC, it's essential to have specialist travel insurance in place.
 Always declare your condition to your travel insurance providers and look for a specialist provider who will cover your condition.

 Rated Excellent